SLASSCOM/slasscom-data-analytics-curriculum/regression-analysis/01-introduction-regression-anlaysis.md

 ### Lecture content

-Different kind of expressions.
-Variables and constants.
-Binding.
+Statistics to measure the realtionship of variables and properties of these statistics

 ### Lab and tutorials